sigp/lighthouse/book/src/api-lighthouse.md

 This is a Server Side Event subscription endpoint.
 This allows a user to read the Lighthouse logs directly from the HTTP API endpoint.
 This currently exposes INFO and higher level logs.
+It is only enabled when the `--gui` flag is set in the CLI.

 Example: